VinayIN/isac/public/markdown/admissionProcedure.md

 #### Important: Welcome and Registration Point

-As soon as you arrive in cottbus, to register yourself in university there will be a welcome point in Main Building (Hauptgebüde), where you have to enrol yourself.
+As soon as you arrive in Cottbus, to register yourself in the university, there will be a welcome point in the Main Building (Hauptgebäude), where you have to enroll yourself.

-​Office: `International Office room No. 4.29, Central campus, Cottbus, 03046`
+Office: International Office, Room No. 4.29, Central Campus, Cottbus, 03046